 Featuring fabulous migration around the coastline of northern Scotland and all the special resident birds of the Highlands, this is an absorbing and exciting holiday where anything might turn up!
-As a very special experience we take a thrilling boat trip to 'The Burma Bank' - more below!
-We also visit the very best spots on the coast to see migrating waders, shearwaters, petrels and skuas.
+As a very special experience we take a thrilling boat trip to 'The Burma Bank'.
+We also visit the very best spots on the coast to see migrating waders and passerines.
 Absorbing birding and a wonderful pelagic boat trip!
 With all speciality birds found in good numbers, and seabird flocks beginning to build, this is one of the best times to come to Scotland, often recording one of the highest birdlists of the year, frequently over 130 species in a week!

 KEY MOMENTS at our Friday round-up - which will be yours?